Moors Valley Country Park

 Time: Leave a couple of hours at least for the play trail as children will want to stop and play at every opportunity.

-Refreshments: Huge picnic area or Seasons Restaurant at the visitor centre
+Refreshments: There is a huge picnic area or Seasons Restaurant at the visitor centre.

 Dorset County Council and Forestry England manage over 800 acres of lakes, forest and heath at Moors Valley Country Park.
 It is one of the most popular days out in the southern counties and from the list of attractions below it is not hard to see why.
 What makes it all the more extraordinary is that much of what is on offer is for free, bar the cost of parking.